poyeshsoftware/taskmanagement/README.md

 ## About TaskManagement Project By Payam Ghader Kourehpaz

-Laravel is a web application framework , I used Laravel Sanctum and Vue.Js for this project
+Laravel is a web application framework , I used Laravel Sanctum , TailWindCss And Vue.Js for this project

 ## Installing Project: